-Additionally, all newly appointed Board members are also required to complete the Islamic Finance for Board Programme conducted by the International Shariah Research Academy in Islamic Finance within two (2) years of their respective appointments.
+Additionally, all newly appointed Board members are also required to complete the Islamic Finance for Board Programme (IF4BOD) conducted by the International Shariah Research Academy in Islamic Finance within two (2) years of their respective appointments.

-Apart from the abovementioned training programme, the Board bears the responsibility of ensuring that the Board members are adequately trained and possess the skill and knowledge necessary to discharge their duties and responsibilities as Directors.
+Apart from the abovementioned training programme, the Board bears the responsibility of ensuring that they are also adequately trained and possess the skill and knowledge necessary to discharge their duties and responsibilities as Directors.

-14.3 Board Effectiveness Evaluation
+15.3 Board Evaluation & Assessment

 The NRC has established clear criteria, processes and procedures to assess the performance and effectiveness of the Board, Board Committees and individual Directors to ensure effective decision-making of the Board (the "BEE Exercise").
 The BEE Exercise is conducted annually to objectively assess the performance and effectiveness of the Board.
+The NRC also recognises the value of periodically appointing independent experts to conduct the BEE Exercise to assist in and lend objectivity to the conduct of the said exercise.

-14.4 Remuneration
+15.4 Remuneration

 The Bank has established a Remuneration Framework for all Non-Executive Directors, encompassing the recommended remuneration structure for all Non-Executive Directors of the Bank.
-The Remuneration Framework is subject to review by the Board once every three years.
+The Remuneration Framework is subject to annual review by the Board.